-In the meantime, there are a couple of popular science books you might like to read before starting your degree if you can.
-We don’t recommend rushing out to buy texts before you arrive but if you can pick some up second hand, borrow from a library or access online, our Head of Biology suggests:
+In the meantime, there are a couple of popular science books you might like to read if you can, before starting your degree.
+We don’t recommend rushing out to buy texts before you arrive.
+But if you can pick some up second hand, borrow from a library or access online, our Head of Biology suggests:

-- The Gene: An intimate story: An entertaining & short history of life & DNA– by Siddhartha Mukherjee
+- The Gene: An intimate story.
+An entertaining and short history of life and DNA by Siddhartha Mukherjee.

-- The Journey of Humanity: The Origins of Wealth and Inequality: This book takes an all-integrated look into mankind, encompassing life sciences, humanities, evolution, and social sciences – the latest book by Nobel price candidate Oded Galor
+- The Journey of Humanity: The Origins of Wealth and Inequality: This book takes an all-integrated look into mankind, encompassing life sciences, humanities, evolution, and social sciences.
+By Nobel price candidate Oded Galor.

 Why not visit the Institute for Biomedical Science (IBMS) webpage and learn what’s on right now.
 The IBMS is the professional body for all biomedical scientists in the UK.
-Listen to IMBS’ educational podcasts.
-You can also the free monthly “British Journal of Biomedical Science” to learn more about current research, diagnostic matters and career options.
+You can also access the free monthly “British Journal of Biomedical Science” to learn more about current research, diagnostic matters and career options.

 For some great articles and insights, the New Scientist website is highly recommended.
 And, as it’s never too early to start thinking about topics you enjoy, you could try comparing news articles to scientific papers you can find on Google Scholar.
 This will be a useful skill for your studies.